Review of Student Feedback

 - A University Student Surveys Board, responsible for the development and implementation of UCC’s student survey strategy across all organisational levels.

 - A University Student Surveys Support Unit, responsible for the management and co-ordination of student surveys and for the appropriate dissemination and utilisation of survey data.

 - A Student Surveys Ethics Committee, responsible for the ethical assessment of student survey requests.

 Student surveys are just one component of student feedback, and other forms of feedback and of the student voice in university governance.
-All other forms of feedback are outside the scope of the current project.
-Student surveys instigated by external parties also lie outside the scope.
+All other forms of feedback were outside the scope of the project.
+Student surveys instigated by external parties were also lie outside the scope.

 Review of Student Surveys at UCC 2017 (1,046kB)